SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-cloudformation-template.md

 ---
 id: collect-with-cloudformation-template
-title: Collect CloudWatch Logs using a CloudFormation Template with Secured Sumo Endpoint
+title: Collect Amazon CloudWatch Logs using a CloudFormation Template with Secured Sumo Endpoint
 sidebar_label: Collect Amazon CloudWatch Logs using a CloudFormation Template
 description: Learn how to collect Amazon CloudWatch Logs using a CloudFormation template with secured Sumo EndPoint.
 ---